Skip to the main content

 Transforming the Role of the Educator with Competency-Based Education

-Claire shares that shifting to competency-based education (CBE) has transformed her practice as an educator by changing her role from a traditional instructor to a facilitator of learning.
-“You have to realize that your lesson plans aren’t going to be exact,” she explains, as this approach encourages teachers to be responsive to their students' needs and to tailor instruction based on their progress.
-The emphasis on a continuous feedback loop ensures timely support without placing the burden of taking work home on teachers.
-Additionally, she has found that students achieve higher competency levels by teaching their peers, which reinforces their understanding while fostering a collaborative learning environment.
+Shifting to competency-based education (CBE) has transformed how Claire approaches teaching.
+Her role as an educator has changed from a traditional instructor to a facilitator of learning.
+“You have to realize that your lesson plans aren’t going to be exact,” she explains.
+It’s important to be responsive to students' needs and to tailor instruction based on their progress.
+With CBE, using continuous feedback loops allows teachers to offer timely support during class when it matters most.
+This also doesn’t place the burden of taking work home on teachers.
+Additionally, Claire has found that students achieve higher competency levels through peer learning.
+When students teach each other, they deepen their own understanding and help create a collaborative classroom community where everyone grows together.

 Making the Portrait of a Graduate Work